Mary Johnstone Sneddon

 I enjoy working with a variety of different issues, working short and long term with clients.

 I invite you to come along and meet with me, to see if we can work together.
-There will be a charge for this first meeting.
-Please note I operate a sliding scale of fees, within which you decide what you can afford.
-If you would like more information about my fee's prior to an initial meeting, please ask at the point of first contact.
-I am also open to negotiating the length of appointments as some clients may find 50 minute hour works for them, where for others, they may prefer 1.5 hours; similarly we will discuss the frequency of appointments as I realise this can range from some one wanting to be seen twice a week to every other week.
+There will be a charge for this first meeting but please note I do operate a sliding scale of fees, within which you decide what you can afford.
+If you would like more information about my fees prior to an initial meeting, please ask at the point of first contact.
+I am also open to negotiating the length of appointments as some clients may find 50-minute hour works for them, where for others, they may prefer 1.5 hours; similarly, we will discuss the frequency of appointments as I realise this can range from someone wanting to be seen twice a week to every other week.

 I have as a result of my past work experience, have a special interest in the area of trauma, Post Traumatic Stress (PTS) and Post Traumatic Stress Disorder

 (PTSD); (life threatening events, physical and PSYCHOLOGICAL traumas that can present as depression, stress, anxiety, relationship difficulties, sleep or eating disorders etc); and this has and continues to inform the regular additional training, that I choose to undertake.